 The letter of claim

-As time is of the essence in defamation claims (the Claimant only has 1 year in which to bring his claim), the Claimant is expected to notify the Defendant of his claim at the earliest reasonable opportunity by sending to the Defendant a letter of claim.
+As time is of the essence in defamation claims (the claimant only has one year in which to bring his claim), the claimant is expected to notify the defendant of his claim at the earliest reasonable opportunity by sending to the defendant a letter of claim.

 The Protocol specifies what information the letter of claim should contain.

-The Claimant should specify in the letter of claim when he expects the Defendant to respond.
-Normally the Claimant will give the Defendant 14 days to respond.
+The claimant should specify in the letter of claim when s/he expects the defendant to respond.
+Normally the claimant will give the defendant 14 days to respond.

-The Defendant should provide a full response to the letter of claim as soon as reasonably possible.
-If the Defendant believes that he will be unable to respond within 14 days (or such shorter time limited as specified in the letter of claim), he should acknowledge receipt of the letter of claim and in doing so should specify the date by which he intends to respond.
+The defendant should provide a full response to the letter of claim as soon as reasonably possible.
+If the defendant believes s/he will be unable to respond within 14 days (or such shorter time limited as specified in the letter of claim), s/he should acknowledge receipt of the letter of claim and in doing so should specify the date by which s/he intends to respond.

 The response should confirm whether or to what extent the claim is accepted, whether it is rejected or whether more information is required.

-If the claim is accepted, whether in whole or in part, the Defendant should state which remedies he is willing to offer.
+If the claim is accepted, whether in whole or in part, the defendant should state which remedies s/he is willing to offer.

-If the claim is rejected, the Defendant is required to explain the reasons why it is rejected.
-The Defendant should also provide an indication of any facts on which he is likely to rely on in support of his Defence.
+If the claim is rejected, the defendant is required to explain the reasons why it is rejected.
+The defendant should also provide an indication of any facts on which s/he is likely to rely on in support of his/her defence.

-If the Defendant does not agree with the Claimant as to the meaning(s) of the words complained of as set out in the letter of claim, he is encouraged to set out the meaning(s) he attributes to such words.
+If the defendant does not agree with the claimant as to the meaning(s) of the words complained of as set out in the letter of claim, s/he is encouraged to set out the meaning(s) he attributes to such words.

-If the Defendant requires more information he should specify precisely what information is required and the reasons why.
+If the defendant requires more information, s/he should specify precisely what information is required and the reasons why.